Maison Vet Clinic

 75kW DC Solar + 300kWh Na-Ion Storage

-Right-sized for the compound footprint.
+Right-sized for the campus footprint.
 75kW DC qualifies as "Small Commercial" — simplified permitting, no Rule 21 utility-scale studies.
 Annual production ~135,000 kWh vs. ~95,000 kWh consumed, leaving 40,000 kWh surplus for VPP peak dispatch.
 The 4:1 battery-to-solar ratio is the key: the 300kWh tank fills during off-peak and sells back during SDG&E's 4–9 PM peak window.
 Gross project cost $412,500 — 30% ITC ($123,750) = $288,750 net.
 Financed 100% via C-PACE, non-recourse, property-assessed.

 Staff Housing